Fusion-Party-Aus/Formal-Documents/Constitution.md

    c. a fixed amount determined from time to time by the Committee that is equal to or less than the annual subscription.

+3. The Committee may recommend any amount (including a zero amount) or system of amounts (either variable or static).

-3. The rights (including the right to vote) of a Member who has not paid the annual subscription by the due date are suspended until the subscription is paid.
+4. The rights (including the right to vote) of a Member who has not paid the annual subscription by the due date are suspended until the subscription is paid.

+5. If a general meeting is adjourned to a later date, a Member who had the right to vote at the original meeting retains the right to vote in the resumed meeting even if their subscription has lapsed during the adjournment.

+6. The Committee may assign additional privileges to differing values of annual subscription providing these privileges-

+   a. do not impinge upon or undermine the general rights of Members (per rule [14]); and

+   b. do not create incentive to contravene the Code of Conduct.

 ### 14. General rights of Members